 What is in this Skillet Pizza?

-- pizza dough - either homemade or storebought.
+- pizza dough - either homemade pizza dough or storebought.
 Try my homemade sourdough pizza dough using discard sourdough starter.

 - pizza sauce - either homemade or storebought.